cloud-elements/devportal/docs/elements/infusionsoft-crm/infusionsoft-crm-create-instance.md

 Infusionsoft is a Customer Success Platform.
 When you provision an instance, your app will have access to the different functionality offered by the Infusionsoft platform.

 Optionally, you may provision an instance to specific features like Marketing and CRM.
-Below are examples of each method beginning with CRM.

 ### Step 1.
 Get Elements OAuth Information